NATIONAL GENERAL CERTIFICATE

 Full-time Block Courses

-Unlike other course providers, with Dorset Health and Safety their are NO hidden extras to pay on top of our course price.
+Unlike other course providers, with Dorset Health and Safety there are NO hidden extras to pay on top of our course price.

-All of our NEBOSH General Certificate courses have the following included in the course cost:
+All of our NEBOSH courses have the following included in the course cost:

 The course study and revision books